Do business owners have a better work life balance than employees?

 The idea of trying to achieve some fantasy existence can be very destructive to our wellbeing.
 Check this episode for more information business owner wellbeing-how to actively prepare yourself.

 Starting a business, as a means of curing yourself from burnout, is certainly an option worth considering.
 But there is a heck of a lot more to it than that.
 Sure, a change of scenery might be just what you need.
 But, owning a business that will grow and thrive into the future requires a lot more thought than simply trying to avoid or cure feelings of burnout.

 You really do need to adequately prepare yourself for all of the challenges inherent in running a business.
+Solid preparation can help reduce the risk of business failure.
 Learning how to evaluate your business idea is another critical skill to master.
 Your goal is to choose a business that is financially viable and suits your personality to avoid making a big mistake.
 As is learning how to look after yourself and keep well.

 Considering a business partner to spread the work load, decision-making and risk may be an option.
 Using a external support team is a great way to get input from experienced professionals.
 Choosing a business mentor may also help to boost your confidence and set growth priorities.

 Obviously, there is no point in owning a business if it harms your wellbeing and makes you unhappy.
 But, if you do not take the time to prepare yourself, that is a real risk.